qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ## Conclusion

-In this post, we have shown how we have applied the Hexagonal Architecture pattern and how it helps us to let different concerns find their place in the code.
-It also helped us in creating a fast and focused test suite that gives us rapid feedback when developing.
+In this post, we have shown how we have applied the Hexagonal Architecture pattern and how it helped us to let different concerns find their place in the code.
+It helps to decide [What To Put Where](/2020/12/23/what-to-put-where.html).
+It also helped us in creating a fast and focused test suite that gives rapid feedback when developing.

 Hexagonal Architecture fits well with Domain Driven Design.
 It facilitates using domain language in the core of your components.

 ## References

-- The [Domain Driven Design community dddcommunity.org](https://www.dddcommunity.org/) is a good starting point for further exploration
+- The [Domain Driven Design community _dddcommunity.org_](https://www.dddcommunity.org/) is a good starting point for further exploration
-- Event Storming is a powerful collaborative domain modelling technique invented by Alberto Brandolini; who is [writing a book](https://www.eventstorming.com/book/) on this (recommended!)
+- Event Storming is a powerful collaborative domain modelling technique invented by Alberto Brandolini; who is [writing a book](https://www.eventstorming.com/book/) on this - recommended!
 - We work test-driven, because the discipline of Test Driven Development greatly helps us to deliver working software continuously; the [Growing Object Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests) book by Nat Pryce & Steve Freeman is a